 Web Analytics and Customization Cookies

-Analytics and customization cookies track user activity, so that website owners can better understand how their site is being accessed and used.
+Analytics and customization cookies track user activity in their browsers, so that website owners can better understand how their site is being accessed and used.

-Advertising cookies are used to customize a user’s ad experience on a website.
-Using the data collected from these cookies, websites can prevent the same ad from appearing again and again, remember user ad preferences, and tailor which ads appear based on a user’s online activities.
+Advertising cookies are used to customize a user’s ad experience on a website based on their browsing history.
+Using the data collected from these cookies, websites and advertising companies can prevent the same ad from appearing again and again, remember user ad preferences, and tailor which ads appear in browsers based on a user’s online activities.